eduardmlyn/GamePriceChecker-backend/ChangeList.md

 * moved logout to user controller
 * changed release date to date from string
 * small adjustments to release date change
 * most of the changes needed for frontend made

+Change list 0.4.11.2
+* added catching authentication error to pass null